peterlinxm1/op/README.md

 # Automatically Build OpenWrt

-The latest version of the OpenWrt firmware is automatically compiled every Friday at 0:00 UTC, Build OpenWrt using GitHub Actions, which can be downloaded in[Releases](https://github.com/ophub/op/releases) & [Action](https://github.com/ophub/op/actions).
+The latest version of the OpenWrt firmware is automatically compiled every Friday at 0:00 UTC, Build OpenWrt using GitHub Actions, which can be downloaded in [Releases](https://github.com/ophub/op/releases) & [Action](https://github.com/ophub/op/actions).
 For detailed information about each firmware, please refer to the README.md file of each model.
 The currently supported router models are:

 - [Linksys WRT1900ACS](https://github.com/ophub/op/tree/master/router/linksys_wrt1900acs)
 - [Linksys WRT3200ACM](https://github.com/ophub/op/tree/master/router/linksys_wrt3200acm)